AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/08-Ex2-1-use-word-consolidate-reports.md

 8. Reviewing the LATAM Market Analysis report that Copilot created.
 After scanning through it, you recognize that it's missing some critical information.
 You would like to see it include a section that analyzes competitor products.
 Before you ask Copilot to add the section, place your cursor in the report at the location where you want the section to appear.
 For this report, place your cursor at the end of the report.

-9. Ask Copilot to add a section to the report titled Competitive Analysis with the following details in prompt:
+9. Ask Copilot to add a section to the report titled Competitive Analysis with the following details in the prompt:

     ```
     Please add a new section to the report titled Competitive Analysis.
 In this section, analyze the current competition in the Latin American Chai Tea market.
 This section should compare key players in the industry, such as established brands and emerging startups.